LA County Emergency Resources for Workers and Businesses

 Email workforce@opportunity.lacounty.gov with “Wildfire Impacted” in subject line to connect to DEO.
 To find a center closest to you, visit here.

-FEMA Emergency Relief
+FEMA Disaster Relief

 Disaster Declaration